 Medical malpractice can happen in many forms, from being misdiagnosed to having a foreign object left inside your body.
-If you or a loved one was a victim of medical malpractice, you may be entitled to pursue compensation from the negligent medical professional, facility, or another relevant party.
+If you or a loved one was a victim of medical malpractice, you may be entitled to compensation from the negligent medical professional, facility, or another party.

 - Emergency room treatment

 - Diagnostic testing, including bloodwork and other lab work